bconglet/Pantoner/readme.md

 ### Editing Colors

 While grunt is active, it watches the JSON files for changes - then generates updated versions of the color library for Sass, LESS and Stylus.
-It also simultaneously generates CSV files for each of the color sets so the data is available in multiple formats.
-Since the library uses JSON as the source, you should **only edit the files in the `json` and `dev` folders**.
+It also simultaneously generates CSV, YAML, and XML files for each of the color sets so the data is available in multiple formats.
+Since the library uses JSON as the source, you should **only edit the files in the `json` and `dev` folders** - any changes in generated files are very likely to be overwritten the next time a change is made to the JSON.

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)